rokath/trice/docs/TriceUserGuide.md

 Which sub-command switches are usable for each sub-command is shown with `trice help -all`.
 This gives also information about their default values.

-Info for a special sub-command is shown with `trice h -l`, `trice h -u`, ... .
+Info for a special sub-command is shown with `trice h -l`, `trice h -z`, ... .

 <p align="right">(<a href="#top">back to top</a>)</p>